gkerr01/frameworks_and_languages_module/technical_report.md

 // https://supreme-guide-x44p9gvjrqgcvgxj.github.dev//workspaces/frameworks_and_languages_module/server/server.js

 The code snippet above is the route handler for handling POST requests to the "/item" endpoint.
 Specifically, it's responsible for creating a new item based on the data provided in the request body. i had to use the .replace('Z', "") to remove the 'Z' character at the end of the ISO string.
 The .replace('Z', "") in the date handling addresses compatibility issues arising from Python 3.12 updates when trying to run the pytests.
 It ensures seamless integration by formatting date strings consistently, resolving potential discrepancies and ensuring the server processes dates correctly.

-(Technical description of the feature - 40ish words) (A code block snippet example demonstrating the feature) (Explain the problem-this-is-solving/why/benefits/problems - 40ish words) (Provide reference urls to your sources of information about the feature - required)
+Using Python 3.12 (Oct.
+2, 2023).